feloundou/personal-page/content/post/multiple-experts-multiple-objectives/index.md

-#### Proposed Solution
+#### Our Proposed Solution

 To approach this problem, we start with a reinforcement learning (RL) framework, where policies can be engineered, back-tested and visually inspected.
+We secretly dubbed this model **MEMO** to stand for Multiple Experts, Multiple Objectives and because it is easier to remember.

 In an offline RL setting, we take a batch of data collected from multiple polices and try to learn from it mode-conditional policies.
 So in our ideal scenario, this single policy, conditional on the current state and a context vector would correspond exactly to the policy of some expert conditional only on the state.
 It could perhaps be represented as, having an agent for which a policy, conditional on state **and** context, corresponds approximately to an arbitrary agent's policy given the same state.
 So, in context one, our agent would correspond to:

 $$\pi(a| s, z\_1) = \pi\_{expert_1}(a|s) $$.